Theory of

 As follows

-CODE WORDS: aim, BMW, breakfast, 'bye, combos, educational, grown-ups, found, hint, kettle, meeting, men, [mom], mystified, officer, particular, philosophy, respectful, [said], seeing, sleep, speaks, starter, trunk, we've, wearing
+CODE WORDS: access, aim, BMW, breakfast, 'bye, combos, educational, grown-ups, found, help, hint, kettle, keyword, meeting, men, [mom], mystified, off-the-rails, officer, particular, philosophy, respectful, [said], seeing, several, sleep, speaks, starter, tasting, tea, trunk, we've, wearing

 XXVIII